vanhoangkha/Networking-fundamentals/Day20_DTP_VTP.md

 - Giao thức for configuring VLANs on a Central Switch
     - A SERVER that other SWITCHES synch. to (auto configuring by connection)
 - Other switches (VTP CLIENTS) will synchronize their VLAN database to the SERVER
-- Designed for large networks with many VLANs (reduces manual Cấu hình)
+- Designed for large networks with many VLANs (reduces manual Configuration)
 - RARELY used.
 Recommended you DO NOT USE it
 - There are THREE VTP Versions :